MurilloLog/CollabAR/README.md

 </div>

 ## Overview
-This repository outlines the design, development, and implementation of a framework to simply the deployment and setup of co-located collaborative Augmented Reality (AR) experiences on mobile devices.
-It uses a centralized client-server architecture, with a single PC acting as a local server to handle data communication and synchronization across multiple mobile devices.
-This framework eliminates the reliance on cloud anchor services or third-party platforms that often come with restrictive limitations.
+This repository outlines the design, development, and implementation of a framework to simply the deployment and setup of colocated collaborative Augmented Reality (AR) experiences on mobile devices (currently support ARCore supported devices).
+It uses a centralized client-server architecture, with a single PC acting as a local server to handle data communication and synchronization across multiple connected devices.
+This framework toolkit is designed to eliminate the reliance on cloud anchor services or third-party platforms that often come with restrictive limitations.

-The project is organized into two main sections: the first covers the architecture and technical configuration of the local server (_Server folder_), describing the components and processes required to ensure its functionality; the second focuses on the design (_App folder_), evaluation, and validation of the application, identifying issues encountered during development, analyzing potential solutions, and proposing improvements for future iterations.
+The project is organized into two main sections: the first covers the architecture and technical configuration of the local server (_Server folder_), describing the components and processes required to ensure its functionality; the second focuses on the client app (_App folder_), evaluation, and validation of the application, identifying issues encountered during development, analyzing potential solutions, and proposing improvements for future iterations.

 ## Please kindly cite our paper as:
 ```